objective of the course is to furnish the basic elements of microeconomic theory

 Knowledge of basic methodological tools of mathematics.

-Consumer’s theory: preferences, utility maximization, optimal choice, individual demand curve; market demand.
+Consumer’s theory: preferences, utility maximization, optimal choice, individual demand curve; income effect and substitution effect, market demand, elasticity with respect to price, and with respect to income, consumer surplus.

-Firm theory: profit maximization, supply curve, competitive market, monopoly, oligopoly.
+Firm theory: profit maximization, the cost minimization, cost function, the geometry of costs, the supply curve, competitive market, monopoly, oligopoly.

-Additional reading will be provided during the course
+Other materials will be furnished during the course.